hbrulin/flutter_tests/first_tries/infra_ideas.md

 Bouton inscription.
 Parcours d'inscription avec question sur vélléités d'investissement.

-Home Page: look at build button column
+Home Page: look at build button column/Grid
 	- Displays the amount of money invested and interest + availability
 	- See available products
 	- See my money
 	- See what is being made with my money
-	- button on top with options : my profile, my contracts, param, legalees etc... (see MDC 104)
+	- button menu on top with options : my profile, my contracts, param, legalees etc... (see MDC 104)

 See available products :
-	- searchbar
+	- searchbar - backdrop or animation
-	- implement filter button
+	- implement filter button - backdrop
 	- categories of products?
 	- ListView and you can scroll.
 You get ListTiles from a database and you display the name.
 Or Grid with cards?
 Icons on cards
 	- If you click on a ListTile/Card, new page with displaying of info about product - animation of the card that expands up to show info